-Advance Care Planning Is a Community Effort
+Advance Care Planning Is a Community Effort in 2022

 A successful advance care planning (ACP) approach can’t be accomplished when different healthcare organizations and providers each create their own, individual solutions.
 Rather, to provide the best quality care to patients, there must be communication and collaboration across the entire healthcare ecosystem.
 That means hospital systems, skilled nursing home facilities, palliative care organizations, home health and hospice agencies and long-term care organizations have to get on the same page.